 Electrician Degree Programs and Career Options

-Community and technical colleges offer 2-year electrician degree programs for students interested in becoming electricians.
-Students learn the installation, repair and maintenance processes of electrical systems.
+Electricians are licensed by the state in which they work.
+Licensure requirements include completing in-class instruction and work experience.
+Associate's degree programs for electricians cover the in-class instruction, and many of these programs are associated with apprenticeship programs that provide aspiring electricians with work experience.
+Community and technical colleges offer these 2-year electrician degree programs in which students learn the installation, repair and maintenance processes of electrical systems.
 The curriculum covers the National Electric Code, which is necessary to pass the electrician-licensing exam.
 Residential, commercial and industrial electrical settings are also covered.

 Class lectures offer technical knowledge and theory.
 In order to earn an associate degree, students must also complete general education courses.
 Common course subjects are: